kevinmatthes/routines/documentation/README.md

 Since there are various documentation creation tools, the scripts are named according to the software they utilise as well as the action it performs.
-Which applications are supported in detail and which of their functionalities are called by the scripts will be explained in detail in the following sections.
+Which applications are supported in particular and which of their functionalities are called by the scripts will be explained in detail in the following sections.

 ## Software Requirements